For your Customers

-An IT Service desk acts as a single point of contact between IT team and end users.
+An IT Service Desk acts as a single point of contact between the IT team and end-users.
 Businesses adopt ITIL to improve service efficiency and productivity.
-ITIL service operation covers Incident management techniques whose primary objective is to ensure smooth business operations with minimal or no downtime.Competent Incident management process bridges the communication gap between end users and IT agents.
-ITIL Incident management process follows a set of best practices for effective incident handling and incident resolution.
+ITIL service operation covers Incident management techniques whose primary objective is to ensure smooth business operations with minimal or no downtime.Competent Incident management process bridges the communication gap between end-users and IT agents.
+ITIL Incident Management process follows a set of best practices for effective incident handling and incident resolution.
 Let us look at some of the basics of Incident management.

 An incident is an unexpected disruption to a service.
 It disturbs the normal operation thus affecting end user’s productivity.
 An Incident may be caused due to an asset that is not functioning properly or network failure.
 Examples of Incidents include printer issue, wifi connectivity issue, application lock issue, email service issue, laptop crash, AD authentication error, file sharing issue etc.

-Service requests are ‘a formal request from a user for something to be provided – for example, a request for information or advice’.
+A Service request is ‘a formal request from a user for something to be provided – for example, a request for information or advice’.
 The main difference between Incident and service request is that often pre-approved standard changes are classified as service requests which end users request for.
 For example, UX designer requests for Adobe photoshop software and increase in RAM space.
 Having an intuitive service catalog to capture this request is recommended.

 The first step in Incident management is to report the identified incident.This can be done by the end users themselves or agents can do it on their behalf.
 The IT team needs to capture complete information about the incident using a form template to speed up recovery process.
 They also need to set up relevant channels for end users to report an issue easily.